Gesina ter Borch: Works

-While only one painting by Gesina ter Borch is known, three watercolor albums survive, as well as 59 loose sheets of drawings.
+Only two paintings by Gesina ter Borch are known, with the only signed painting being discovered only in 2024.
+Three watercolor albums survive, as well as 59 loose sheets of drawings.
 Her work was not widely known during her lifetime, because she was an amateur rather than a professional artist.
 Between ages 14 and 15, Gesina began her first album, Materi-boeck.
 Between 1652 and 1660, she produced a second album with 116 sheets containing songs, poems, and illustrations.
-In March of 2021 Borch's work was added to the "Gallery of Honor" at the Rijksmuseum.
-Borch, Judith Leyster, and Rachel Ruysch are the first women to be included in the gallery.